guiferviz/guiferviz.github.io/_posts/2020-04-09-uranium-00-introduction.md

 What about the compiler used to compile my compiler?
 I thing this election is pretty straightforward: **clang++**.
-That's the LLVM C++ frontend.
+That's the LLVM C++ front end.
-It's also good to have the clang compiler installed because it's useful to observe the generated IR output and compare to our language generated IR.
+It's also good to have the clang compiler installed because it's useful to observe the generated C++ IR output and compare it to the IR output generated by our language.
-We will talk more about this in the next post.
+We will talk more about this in the next posts.

 # 4. What's next?